sbrunner/php-oauth2-client/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/fkooman/php-oauth2-client/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/fkooman/php-oauth2-client/?branch=master)

 # Introduction
-This is a very simple to use OAuth 2.0 client for integration in your own application.
-It has minimal dependencies, and tries to be as secure as possible.
-The main reason for starting this library was to be compatible with PHP >= 5.4.
+This is a very simple to use OAuth 2.0 client.
+It has minimal dependencies.

 **NOTE**: if you are not bound to PHP 5.4, you are probably better of using the OAuth 2.0 client of the League of Extraordinary Packages!
 It can be found